LukeGrahamLandry/franca/devlog.md

 - ui to edit the program and recompile the shader. implement destroy(Shader) so you don't run out of pool slots.
 - web: a few more keys. paste.
+- closed form of the index state for random.

 ## (Feb 10)